 - I used 2 different colored bell peppers, red & green but that’s not necessary, you can use two of the same color bell peppers.

 - I made this with and without the steak seasoning and I honestly think it’s better with it.
-If you don’t have a store-bought steak seasoning on, see below for my homemade steak seasoning blend:

 - Prep Time: 10 minutes